-Today we will talk about how to remove oil stains from pavers so that you can get rid of those eye-catching abominations.
+Today, we will talk about how to remove oil stains from pavers so that you can get rid of those eye-catching abominations.

-Techniques to Remove Oil Stains On Pavers
+How to Remove Oil Stains On Pavers

 Stains happen!
-They are the result of liquid penetrating the porous surface of your pavers.
+They are the result of leftover liquid penetrating the porous surface of your pavers.
 That’s why we always recommend sealing.

 Selecting the right technique for getting them out is actually a matter of how deep inside your pavers the oil stains are.
 Superficial stains will come out with a good scrub.
 While others might require a specific degreaser or even a poultice.